 Matthew 18:18 / Matthew 16: 18-19

 In other words, whatever is agreed upon by church authority in the way of church discipline will also be approved and ratified by God.
 This concept of binding and loosing is only found in Matthew (who was writing to the Jews).
 These were Jewish terms and they belonged only to the Rabbis to bind and loose.
-Thus Jesus is extending the sacred privilege to church authority and not to all Christians.
+Thus Jesus is extending the sacred privilege to church authority.

 Day 20- While binding and loosing were meant for church authorities, what privileges does Jesus give to all believers?